Veterans studies: Journal of Veterans Studies

-The journal maintains an open access policy, believing that making research openly available promotes a mutual exchange of information.
+The journal maintains a diamond open access policy, believing that making research openly available promotes a mutual exchange of information.
+Not only is it free to read articles, it is free to publish/submit to the journal.
 Authors retain copyright and can grant third parties the right to use, replicate, and distribute the article based on the Creative Commons license agreement.